Education

 Team Exit

-There are two types of team exit rug pull crypto scams - gradual and sudden.
+There are two main types of team exit rug pull crypto scams - gradual and sudden.

-Depending on the stage of the project, this rug pull crypto scam may also coincide with a liquidity pull, fake crypto project exit, or pump and dump scams.
+Depending on when it occurs, this kind of rug pull can also coincide with a liquidity pull, fake project exit, or pump-and-dump scheme, amplifying the losses.

 5 Interesting Crypto Rug Pulls